G-Core/product-documentation/documentation/cloud/networking/create-and-configure-a-load-balancer.md

 2\.
 Select a region for balancing.
 Please note that you can balance traffic only within a single data center.

 3\.
 Select a network.
 If you want to use a private network for load balancing, enable the **Use private network** option.
-For more information, see the article: [Create a network](https://gcore.com/support/articles/360013801997/).
+For more information, see the article <a href=“https://gcore.com/docs/cloud/networking/create-and-manage-a-network” target="_blank">"Create and manage a network"</a>.

 <img src="https://support.gcore.com/hc/article_attachments/360011810277/_____________________.png" alt="_____________________.png">